UHDbits/M73-Tiny-OpenCore/.github/pull_request_template.md

 If your specifications do not match, what are your specifications?:

-Is this a previously known issue, or an issue only you have experienced?:
+Is this a previously known issue or an issue only you have experienced?:

 What version of OS X/macOS are you using?: